rundsk/dsk/frontend/README.md

 Dependencies must first be installed via `yarn install`.

-Then `yarn start`, runs the app in the development mode.
+Then `make dev`, runs the app in the development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-`yarn test`, launches the test runner in the interactive watch mode.
+`make test`, launches the test runner in the interactive watch mode.
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

-`yarn run build`, builds the app for production to the `build` folder.
+`make dist`, builds the app for production to the `build` folder.
 It correctly bundles React in production mode and optimizes the build for the best performance.
 The build is minified and the filenames include the hashes.
 Your app is ready to be deployed with a DSK build!